 - The Washington Times - Friday, January 16, 2026

-An online scammer by the name of “Dr. Shaan” extorts U.S. businesses by giving them bad reviews on Google Maps to drive away their customers, then compels the companies to pay to delete the harmful testimonies.
+An online scammer who goes by the name “Dr. Shaan” extorts U.S. businesses by leaving negative reviews on Google Maps to drive away customers and then compels the companies to pay to delete the harmful testimonies.

 The “doctor” is just one of many who are getting away with such scams in an online underworld of nefarious activity that often originates overseas, outside the reach of U.S. authorities.

-Maureen Martin, who works in the financial services industry in California, was sick to her stomach when she realized she was a victim of review extortion.
+Maureen Martin, who works in the financial services industry in California, said she felt nauseated when she realized she was a victim of review extortion.

-Reviews calling her out by name popped up online, claiming specific negative incidents had occurred with fake customers.
+Reviews calling her out by name appeared online, claiming specific negative incidents involving fake customers.
 A few days later, she received a WhatsApp message from a Pakistani number claiming that someone had ordered harmful reviews for her business.

-She immediately called up a Google product expert, blocked the number and rounded up people to report the reviewer.
-But she’s still terrified of being a victim all over again.
+She immediately called a Google product expert, blocked the Pakistani number and rounded up people to report the reviewer.
+Still, she is terrified of being a victim all over again.

 “Who’s going to trust me if I’m a target of extortion?” she said.
-She described the incident as a ransom that could take a business down.
+She described the incident as a ransom that could take down a business.

-The anonymous messenger later changed the profile, claiming to be a “bad reviews removal service,” including what looks to be an AI-generated image.
+The anonymous messenger later changed the profile, claimed to be a “bad reviews removal service” and included what appears to be an AI-generated image.

-Google Maps is popular with a variety of consumers — restaurant connoisseurs, tourists, museum enthusiasts and others who rely on its rating system that’s based on reviews ranging from one star (poor) to five stars (excellent).
+Google Maps is popular with a variety of consumers.
+Restaurant connoisseurs, tourists, museum enthusiasts and others rely on its rating system, which ranges from one star (poor) to five stars (excellent).

 Advertisement